exceptionless/Exceptionless.Java/Readme.md

 Refer to the Exceptionless documentation here: [Exceptionless Docs](http://docs.exceptionless.io).

 ### Warning!
 This package is still in Beta and not yet published to Maven Central.
-If you need it right now feel free to contact us on [Discord]((https://discord.gg/6HxgFCx)) or create an [Issue](https://github.com/exceptionless/Exceptionless.Java/issues/new).
+If you need it right now feel free to contact us on [Discord]((https://discord.gg/6HxgFCx)) or create an [Issue](https://github.com/exceptionless/Exceptionless.Java/issues/new)

-## Show me the code!
+## Show me the code

 ```java
 class ExampleApp{